abdulrahmannady/thanos-snap/README.md

 ```
 after setting the values/keys for both Directory and FileExtensions Run the application by clicking the ThanosSnap.exe

-Note: delete files will go to _Recycle bin_ not permanently deleted
+Note: Deleted files will go to _Recycle bin_ not permanently deleted